Terence21/Lab4-Grid/README.md

 1. All hard-coded strings are converted to string resources

 1. Application doesn't crash when using French language or English language

+##### LAB 6 SPECS:

+1. PaletteFragment is properly created using a factory method

+1. PaletteFragment defines proper mechanism and communicates correctly with parent activity

+1. PaletteFragment enforces communication channel between fragment and parent activity

+1. CanvasFragment changes color and shows name when color is selected in PaletteFramgent